vixterisk/SciVi3DEV/README.md

 ## Unity Visualization ##

-Unity visualization module runs separately and its source code and releases can be found [Here](https://github.com/vixterisk/SciViUnityVisualization)
+Unity visualization module runs separately and its source code and binary files can be found [here](https://github.com/vixterisk/SciViUnityVisualization).